 Performance was recorded on a 850M mobile GPU at 1280×720 with ~1.5ms measured and on my GTX 980 Ti it runs at 1920×1080 with 0.8ms for the post process material.
 It’s heavily depending on the amount of iterations in the spiral blur.
 You will want to keep the DistanceSteps and RadialSteps as low as possible while maintaining a smooth edge.
 In the demo I settled on 4 DistanceSteps and 8 RadialSteps which is 32 iterations.

 To conclude, the answer is yes!
-It’s entirely possible to make this work.
+It’s entirely possible to make soft outlines in Unreal Engine 4.
 I imagine there may be more efficient ways of blurring the custom depth buffer to get similar results, I simply leveraged the available shader code to quickly get to a proof of concept.
 It’s important to note that being far away from the object with an outline can make it look slightly less smooth, a thinner outline helps and is a matter of tweaking.